lbparticles/lbparticles/paper/paper.md

 Example code and API Documentation can be found on the [readthedocs](https://lbparticles.readthedocs.io/en/latest/) page in the form of embedded jupyter notebooks and embedded class and function DOCSTRINGs [@Kluyver:2016].

-The lbparticles was designed for investigating interstellar objects orbits around the milky way galaxy.
+The lbparticles was designed for investigating the dynamics of interstellar objects orbits around the milky way galaxy.

 # Classes

-`lbparticles` has three main Classes in its implementation; `Potential`, `Precomputer`, and `Particle`.
+`lbparticles` has three main Classes in its implementation; `Potential`,`PotentialWrapper`, `Precomputer`, and `Particle`.

 ## `Potential`

 The Potential class is where the user defines the static central potential.
 The user gives the explicit function, explicit first derivative, and explicit second derivative in the given class methods,`__call__`, `ddr`, and `ddr2` respectively.

-Uses [@Fiore:2022]
+## `PotentialWrapper`

+The PotentialWrapper class provides numerous functions for calculating needed quantities for using the Precomputer class.
+The PotentialWrapper allows for modulation of the given Potential class (`__call__`, `ddr`, and `ddr2`) through adding terms porportional to the vertical moment of inertia ($I_z$).

 ## `Precomputer`